jump-dev/Xpress.jl/README.md

 ## Skipping Xpress.postsolve

 In older versions of Xpress the command `XPRSpostsolve` throws an error in Infeasible models.
 In these older versions the post solve should not be executed.
-To do this one can use the `RawOptimizerAttribute("MOI_SKIP_POST_SOLVE")` to skip this routine.
+To do this one can use the `RawOptimizerAttribute("MOI_POST_SOLVE")` to skip this routine.

 ## Reference: